 - Childhood & Youth and Early Childhood BA (Hons)

-Although you will need qualifications as your childcare career progresses, you may be able to go straight into a job.
-You'll be learning straight away, and it is an industry which rewards its employees, so progression is certainly an option for you.
+Although you will need qualifications as your childcare career progresses, you may be able to go straight into a job in some roles.
+You’ll be learning straight away, and it is an industry which rewards its employees, so progression is certainly an option for you.
+Nonetheless, it’s important to remember that you may need to undergo go certain training and safety checks before undertaking some jobs, so it’s important to keep this in consideration.